elgbar/hex/README.md

 ## TODO

 * Allow splash screen to be used to show the game is loading something other than the intro
     * Allow to specify what the next screen will be
     * Used when loading island (when loading lazily)
-* Fix on screen buying of units
-* Add surrender button
 * Remember state of islands between sessions
 * Add help page
 * Add minimap
 * Add relative strength bar
 * local multiplayer
-* Add undo all button